Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Nausea or vomiting: Some targeted therapy drugs can cause nausea and vomiting.

-• Diarrhea or constipation: Targeted therapy drugs can cause changes in bowel habits, including diarrhea or constipation.
+• Diarrhoea or constipation: Targeted therapy drugs can cause changes in bowel habits.

 • Skin changes: Some targeted therapy drugs can cause skin changes, including rash, dryness, or sensitivity to sunlight.